datarian/Kossel-25000/README.md

 A carriage design for openbuild's 20x40 vslot and their line of V Wheels.
 All hardware available at http://openbuildspartstore.com/

 ## Build plate
 A nice build plate covering the bottom triangle out to the brackets.
+It's sandwiched with cork and an airgap underneath the heater for thermal insulation.

+As my frame is designed for 300 mm horizontals, this won't fit the - as it looks right now - go-to size defined by dc42 (see https://miscsolutions.wordpress.com/2015/06/01/building-a-large-delta-printer/)

 This builds on my previous design for the mini kossel heated bed, with which I'm quite satisfied (https://github.com/parate/Mini-Kossel-Heatbed)